alexdwagner/jekyll-now/_posts/2016-11-03-NYSCI-with-Zach.md

 <h2>Progress</h2>

 We have a project review coming up on November 10th.
 I may just present my blog.

-I'm finding it incredibly tough to pursue any projects.
-Also, I'm not sure I feel our homework is relevant.
-I like the reading but our Electronics Class homework was for naught and I'm just not that interested in creating a puzzlescript game for Ramsey's class tomorrow.
-I'd rather read or pursue my own ideas.
+I'm also finding it incredibly tough to pursue any projects.

 I guess I've just got too much going on - trying to find a more permanent place to live, interning at Eyebeam, volunteering this weekend at Radical Networks and the Internet Yami Ichi.
 And doing freelance video editing in between all of that.
 Am I running myself ragged?
 No wonder I have no time to learn how to code.

 I can't seem to slow down.
 I guess that's okay?
 I'm enjoying myself immensely here.
 This has been a challenging but incredibly worthwhile experience so far.

 I just see the programmers doing all the fun stuff and, seemingly, being paid well for it.
 I want to do that.
 I want to have a standard of living.
 I want healthcare and my own apartment and maybe even a dog and a girlfriend.

-I don't know that I'll do the homework tonight.

 -----